King's Counsel: Restrictions

-Until the late 19th century, some barristers were granted a patent of precedence in order to obtain the same precedence as a QC without the concomitant restrictions.
-Queen's Counsel was originally considered an office of profit and hence, under the Act of Settlement 1701, incompatible with membership of the House of Commons.
-QCs were also required to take the Oath of Supremacy, which Daniel O'Connell refused as a Roman Catholic; despite being the most prominent and best paid barrister in Ireland, he was a junior counsel for 30 years until granted a patent of precedence in 1831.
+Until the late 19th century, some barristers were granted a patent of precedence in order to obtain the same precedence as a KC without the concomitant restrictions.
+King's Counsel were originally considered an office of profit and hence, under the Act of Settlement 1701, incompatible with membership of the House of Commons.
+KCs were also required to take the Oath of Supremacy, which Daniel O'Connell refused as a Roman Catholic.
+Despite being the most prominent and best-paid barrister in Ireland, he was a junior counsel for 30 years until granted a patent of precedence in 1831.

-From the beginning, QCs were not allowed to appear against the Crown without a special licence, but this was generally given as a formality.
+From the beginning, KCs were not allowed to appear against the Crown without a special licence, but this was generally given as a formality.
 This stipulation was particularly important in criminal cases, which are mostly brought in the name of the Crown.
-The result was that, until 1920 in England and Wales, QCs had to have a licence to appear in criminal cases for the defence.
-Queen's Counsel and serjeants were prohibited, at least from the mid-nineteenth century onward, from drafting pleadings alone; a junior barrister had to be retained.
+The result was that, until 1920 in England and Wales, KCs had to have a licence to appear in criminal cases for the defence.
+King's Counsel and serjeants were prohibited, at least from the mid-nineteenth century, from drafting pleadings alone; a junior barrister had to be retained.
+They could not appear in judges' chambers or inferior courts, either, other than in exceptional cases.
 They were not permitted to appear in court without a junior barrister, and they had to have barristers' chambers in London.

-These restrictions had a number of consequences: they made the taking of silk something of a professional risk, because the appointment abolished at a stroke some of the staple work of the junior barrister; they made the use of leading counsel more expensive, and therefore ensured that they were retained only in more important cases, and they protected the work of the junior bar, which could not be excluded by the retention of leading counsel.
-By the end of the twentieth century, however, all of these rules had been abolished one by one.
+These restrictions had a number of consequences: they made the taking of silk something of a professional risk, because the appointment abolished some of the staple work of the junior barrister; they made the use of leading counsel more expensive, and therefore ensured that they were retained only in more important cases; and they protected the work of the junior bar, which could not be excluded by the retention of leading counsel.
+By the end of the twentieth century, however, all of these rules had been abolished.
 Appointment as QC has been said to be a matter of status and prestige only, with no formal disadvantages.
-But economic risk may remain, in some markets, because of loss of junior work to the successful applicant.

-Appointment from barristers

-Queen's Counsel were traditionally selected from barristers, or in Scotland, advocates, rather than from lawyers in general, because they were counsel appointed to conduct court work on behalf of the Crown.
-Although the limitations on private instruction were gradually relaxed, QCs continued to be selected from barristers, who had the sole right of audience in the higher courts.
+In the 21st century, King's Counsel continue to have the seniority in audience, following the Attorney General and the Solicitor General.
+It is still the rule that junior counsel must follow the lead of senior counsel in pleading a case, and cannot depart from senior counsel's approach to the issues.

 Women appointed

 The first woman appointed King's Counsel was Helen Kinnear in Canada in 1934.
 The first women to be appointed as King's Counsel in England and Wales were Helena Normanton and Rose Heilbron in 1949.
 They were preceded by Margaret Kidd KC (later Dame Margaret Kidd QC) appointed a KC in Scotland in 1948.
+In Australia, the first QC appointed was Roma Mitchell, appointed 1962, who later became the first female Justice of the Supreme Court of South Australia (1965), and then the first female Acting Chief Justice.